spencerjbeckwith/bionicle/README.md

 - NPM script `buildServer` will watch the source directory and server files to compile/rollup your Typescript for the server instance.
 - NPM script `host` will host a local webserver, serving your game files, and will open your browser to the page.
 - NPM script `watch` will watch the images asset folder and will recompile your atlas (via the `atlas` script) automatically when a change is detected.
 If you've also run `build` this change will then trigger that as well.
+- NPM script `test` runs (and watches) the test files located alongside source files.

 Running these scripts together ensures a smooth development process.
 When saving an image or Typescript, the only thing you must do to run the game is refresh your browser page.
+I recommend setting up a vscode task that will run all these scripts at once and open them all parallel to each other in the same terminal.

 ==========